Gamble Rogers Music Festival

 Phoebe Hunt and the Gatherers will perform on Saturday evening of the Gamble Rogers Music Festival.

-On Sunday, May 5, from 12:00 noon until 7:00 p.m., the lineup will feature the songwriting skills of Pierce Pettis and Verlon Thompson, as well as some of Gamble Rogers' personal friends, including Red Henry's All Star Band, the Troubadours, flat pick guitar champion and finger style artist Charley Simmons, Jim Carrick, Larry Mangum, and the spiritual guru of the festival, Bob Patterson.
+On Sunday, May 5, from 11:00 a.m. until 5:30 p.m., the lineup will feature the songwriting skills of Pierce Pettis and Verlon Thompson, as well as some of Gamble Rogers' personal friends, including Red Henry's All Star Band, and the Troubadours (flat pick guitar champion and finger style artist Charley Simmons, Jim Carrick, Larry Mangum, and the spiritual guru of the festival, Bob Patterson).
+Also on Sunday, at 3:15 p.m. will be the "I Remember Gamble" contest, featuring songs and stores that were either written or performed by Gamble Rogers or written about him.

 Performances will take place at several stages at the Colonial Quarter.
-We will post the complete schedule here as soon as the information becomes available.
+The complete schedule is below.

 Admission: Weekend pass tickets are $45.00 until April 19, 2019, and $50.00 thereafter.
 Children under 12 are free.
 Single day tickets will only be sold at the venue on the day of, space permitting.
 Visit here to purchase tickets.